PeihaoHu/MIT653_T125_Group2/SurveyDesign.md

 ### Closed-Ended Questions:

-How often do you travel using roads or public transportation in a week?
-☐ Rarely (0–1 times)
-☐ Occasionally (2–3 times)
-☐ Regularly (4–6 times)
-☐ Daily (7+ times)

-How familiar are you with the concept of smart transportation systems?
-☐ Not at all familiar
-☐ Slightly familiar
-☐ Moderately familiar
-☐ Very familiar
-☐ Extremely familiar

-Which of the following smart transportation technologies are you aware of?
-(Select all that apply) ☐ Smart traffic lights
-☐ AI-based traffic prediction
-☐ Autonomous vehicles
-☐ Real-time public transport tracking
-☐ Smart parking systems
-☐ None of the above

-Have you ever experienced smart traffic signals or adaptive signal control systems in your city?
-☐ Yes
-☐ No
-☐ Not sure

-Do you believe AI-based traffic signal systems can help reduce congestion and improve traffic flow?
-☐ Strongly disagree
-☐ Disagree
-☐ Neutral
-☐ Agree
-☐ Strongly agree

-What is the most common traffic-related problem you face during daily travel?
-☐ Long waiting time at signals
-☐ Unpredictable traffic congestion
-☐ Lack of real-time traffic updates
-☐ Poor coordination of traffic lights
-☐ Other: _____________

-Would you support the use of AI and IoT technologies for managing traffic and public transport in your city?
-☐ Strongly oppose
-☐ Oppose
-☐ Neutral
-☐ Support
-☐ Strongly support
+1. **How often do you travel using roads or public transportation in a week?**
+   - ☐ Rarely (0–1 times)
+   - ☐ Occasionally (2–3 times)
+   - ☐ Regularly (4–6 times)
+   - ☐ Daily (7+ times)

+2. **How familiar are you with the concept of smart transportation systems?**
+   - ☐ Not at all familiar
+   - ☐ Slightly familiar
+   - ☐ Moderately familiar
+   - ☐ Very familiar
+   - ☐ Extremely familiar

+3. **Which of the following smart transportation technologies are you aware of?** *(Select all that apply)*
+   - ☐ Smart traffic lights
+   - ☐ AI-based traffic prediction
+   - ☐ Autonomous vehicles
+   - ☐ Real-time public transport tracking
+   - ☐ Smart parking systems
+   - ☐ None of the above

+4. **Have you ever experienced smart traffic signals or adaptive signal control systems in your city?**
+   - ☐ Yes
+   - ☐ No
+   - ☐ Not sure

+5. **Do you believe AI-based traffic signal systems can help reduce congestion and improve traffic flow?**
+   - ☐ Strongly disagree
+   - ☐ Disagree
+   - ☐ Neutral
+   - ☐ Agree
+   - ☐ Strongly agree

+6. **What is the most common traffic-related problem you face during daily travel?**
+   - ☐ Long waiting time at signals
+   - ☐ Unpredictable traffic congestion
+   - ☐ Lack of real-time traffic updates
+   - ☐ Poor coordination of traffic lights
+   - ☐ Other: _____________

+7. **Would you support the use of AI and IoT technologies for managing traffic and public transport in your city?**
+   - ☐ Strongly oppose
+   - ☐ Oppose
+   - ☐ Neutral
+   - ☐ Support
+   - ☐ Strongly support

+## Open-Ended Question

+8. **Do you have any suggestions or recommendations for improving traffic flow using smart technologies like AI-based signals?**

+9. **In your opinion, what should city planners prioritize when implementing smart transportation systems?**
 ---
 ### Open-Ended Question: